wlstks7/DataWall/README.md

 # DataWall
-DataWall is an accessible and interactive visualization of the data created by immigration from Mexico into the United States.
-Our site resolves the lack of accessibility to socially and culturally relevant immigration data using government verified information along with an easy-to-use graphical interface.
+DataWall: The Digital Border is an interactive web-based data visualization platform built to feature the data created by immigration from Mexico into the United States.
+DataWall resolves the lack of accessibility to socially and culturally relevant immigration data using government-verified statistics along with an easy-to-use graphical interface.

 ## Upcoming
 - DataMap mobile edition.